-Note: You need both KYU and KIT if you are a Kentucky-based carrier with a vehicle weighing 60,000–80,000 lbs.
+Note: You need both the KYU permit and KIT if you are a Kentucky-based carrier with a vehicle weighing 60,000–80,000 lbs.
 When you have obtained them, you need to display both the KIT and KYU Numbers on your truck!

 Requirements to Get Your KYU or KIT Number

 In order to get you your Kentucky weight distance filing, we require some information from you.
 Then we will be able to file for your KYU permit online.
 Before you get started, make sure you have this information ready:

 - USDOT number, company name and owner (DBA if applicable), carrier tax ID (FEIN, SSN, EIN, or SIN), and mailing and physical addresses (we’ll autofill this information using your USDOT number).